Home

 T

-techincal analysis: A method of analyzing common stock prices that uses market-generated data such as share price and share trading volume in order to time market turns, rather than using company generated financial statements.
+Technical analysis: A method of analyzing common stock prices that uses market-generated data such as share price and share trading volume in order to time market turns, rather than using company generated financial statements.

-top-down approach: An investment approach that involves looking at the 'big picture' in the economy and financial world and then breaking those components down in order to look at stocks of specific companies.
+Top-down approach: An investment approach that involves looking at the 'big picture' in the economy and financial world and then breaking those components down in order to look at stocks of specific companies.
 These are further analyzed and those that are believed to be successful are chosen as investments.

-trading: A term that is sometimes seen as an opposite approach to investing and more aligned to speculating on short-term outcomes of stock price movements,
+Trading: A term that is sometimes seen as an opposite approach to investing and more aligned to speculating on short-term outcomes of stock price movements.

 Back to Index